TheInvader360/fc64js-collision-detection/docs/notes.md

 ## Circles

-Circles are drawn using the [https://en.wikipedia.org/wiki/Midpoint_circle_algorithm](midpoint algorithm)
+Circles are drawn using the [midpoint algorithm](https://en.wikipedia.org/wiki/Midpoint_circle_algorithm)

 Point-circle collision detection calculates the distance from the centre of the circle to the given point using the pythagoras theorem - it's a collision if the calculated distance is less than or equal to the circle's radius